ubernostrum/django-registration/README.rst

 workflows (one-step, and two-step with activation) built in, and it's designed to be extensible and support building additional workflows.

-Full documentation is `available online
+To get started, check out `the documentation
 <https://django-registration.readthedocs.io/>`_.